Last updated: 17 May 2018

 15) WP SpamShield: Was once free, but now only available as a paid-for plugin.
 Overrides Akismet (see above), but still fallible with newsletter spambots (see CleanTalk below).

-I use just two paid-for plugins
+I use just three paid-for plugins

 I’ve spent money on the following: